kritzcreek/pscid/README.md

 pscid
 ===

 An editor agnostic minimal IDE for your shell.
-Think `pulp -w build` on steroids.
+Think `spago -w build` on steroids.

 ### Installation